Sports Series: Yoga For Baseball Players – Chicks Love the Long Ball, Right!

 3. As your hips continue toward the ceiling, press out through your fingers and palms toward the edge of the mat.
 Your chest should be reaching towards your thighs with this movement.

-4. Press you heels down to the mat, stretching the calves.
+4. Then, press your heels down to the mat, stretching the calves.

 5. Your neck at the end-point should be looking up toward your naval or belly button.

-6. Hold the pose for t a few slow breathing cylices or 30 seconds.
+6. Hold the pose for a few slow breathing cylices or 30 seconds.

 This is the Crescent Low Lunge pose.
 A beginner friendly standing pose, also offering a great back-bend type stretch.